Jamming transition in kinetically constrained models with reflection symmetry: Conjectures by numerical experiments

-In this section, with the aid of numerical experiments, we obtain greater lower bounds and smaller upper bounds of the transition point than the rigorous estimations given in the previous section.
-We also present evidence that the singular behaviour near the transition point is different from that for the TBF class.
+In this section, we numerically try to obtain a greater lower bound and a smaller upper bound of the transition point $\rho_{\rm c}$ than those given in the previous section.
+We also present numerical evidence that the mechanism to characterize the {\it spiral} class is not relevant to the freezing transition in the proposed model. \rd{The key point to obtain useful bounds for $\rho_{\rm c}$ in the model with the filled boundary condition is to introduce different boundary conditions from the filled one as explained in the following.}